Tan vs. Tanto: How to Master Comparisons of Equality in Spanish

 Yo no juego tanto como debería.
 (I don’t play as much as I should.)

 Ella no cocina tanto como limpia.
 (She doesn’t cook as much as she cleans.)

 Special Cases for Using Tan and Tanto

-Here is a list of the most important cases:
+Here are the most important special cases:

 Use this formula when you want to make a deduction or affirmation about someone or something:

 Juan es tan inteligente que se aburre en clase.
 (Juan is so intelligent that he gets bored in class.)